-Some of you already know me as the owner and author of this website and that obviously makes me one of the biggest Group B aficionado on the planet.
-I invite you to follow me through the story about how my love for Group B changed my life.
+Some of you already know Jay as the owner and author of this website and that obviously makes him one of the best Group B aficionado and connoisseur on the planet.
+His journey is however an humble one, especially in such an elitist world, but we nonetheless invite you to follow him through the story about how his love for Group B changed his life.

 - RALLY GROUP B SHRINE CREATION

 - 53B RS-TURBO: A Tribute to Group B and the 1980s + A Return to Rallying